This Brown Sugar Seared Salmon comes together quickly. You can have a delicious dinner even on your busiest days!

 Normally when we’re spending time in London, you’ll see lots of posts about fun restaurants or new culinary delights we’ve discovered.
-This time however, has been a bit different; our main purpose has been to welcome and help acclimate this little (well maybe not so little) family to a new arrival, a baby boy named Luke!
-We’ve been thrilled to be involved such an exciting, memorable event.
-It’s taken many hand to make it all work around here and a few things, like cooking fancy meals (and taking the time to blog about them), have had to take a bit of a back seat.
+This time, however, has been a bit different; our main purpose has been to welcome and help acclimate this little (well maybe not so little) family to a new arrival, a baby boy named Luke!
+We’ve been thrilled to be involved in such an exciting, memorable event.
+It’s taken many hands to make it all work around here and a few things, like cooking fancy meals (and taking the time to blog about them), have had to take a bit of a back seat.

 Nevertheless, we still have to eat and that’s when super-simple, super-fabulous recipes like this Brown Sugar-Seared Salmon come in handy.
 Oh, and did I mention it comes together lickety-split?
 I love to serve it with a simple green salad but it also makes a fabulous special occasion entree, served with mashed potatoes or polenta and some steamed or roasted veggies.

 Pick up some fresh salmon today or thaw a few fillets from your freezer (I love the Kirkland brand frozen salmon from Costco – it’s flash-frozen right on the dock).
 When dinner-time rolls around, you can have a delightful meal on the table on even the busiest days.
 Once you try this Brown Sugar-Seared Salmon, I have the feeling you’ll be pulling out the recipe again and again!

 - teaspoon zest of 1 lemon finely zested